 During your week journal about your experience practicing saucha.
 How did you feel after you completed each practice?
 Write down the specific benefits you experienced.
 For example, did it make you feel more energetic, did it give you more mental clarity, or were you more productive?
 What lessons did you learn?
 Consider if these practices would be helpful to continue.
 If the answer is no, are there others that you may want to try next?

 I hope you enjoy this practice of saucha during your week and that it helps give you clarity and happiness.
-In the next few weeks we will explore the 2nd niyama, santosha, which is the practice of contentment.
+Click here to explore the 2nd niyama, santosha, which is the practice of contentment.
 Namaste